Why did you decide to join Mott MacDonald?

 How do you feel your career has progressed while working at Mott MacDonald?

 I feel that I have been given an enormous career boost – perhaps a late opportunity given that is was 25 years into my working life when I joined.
-I now get to work on a diverse portfolio of projects by sector and by geography and this has broadened my outlook and the transfer of experience between client jobs.
+I now get to work on a diverse portfolio of projects, which has broadened my outlook and allowed me to the transfer my experience between client jobs.
 I have also learned a lot from my engineering colleagues about managing risk and how to do this at the same time as delivering for our clients and our shareholders.

 How many years have you worked for Mott MacDonald, and what has been your proudest achievement to date?